Goals for Education | Monitoring State Policies

 State Leaders Forum

-Tennessee attendees at SREB’s State Leaders Forum on policies for high-quality career and technical education in November 2017: 5
+Tennessee attendees at SREB’s State Leaders Forum in November 2017: 5

-In the last 12 months, SREB’s educator effectiveness team provided technical assistance, brokered expertise and provided policy and practice resources to Tennessee state legislators and their staff, state education agency staff, district administrators, principals and teachers.
+In the last 12 months, SREB’s educator effectiveness team provided general policy and practice resources.

 reports and data

-SREB produced resources for Tennessee leaders during the last 12 months including:
+SREB produced the following resources for Tennessee leaders during the last 12 months:

 The Commission published its first report, More than the Numbers: Teacher Preparation Data Systems State Policy and Recommendations, in September 2017.
 Tennessee’s Teacher Preparation Report Card is featured in the report.